Helle Lambridis: War years

 Lambridis received a scholarship from the British Council to study the English education system at London's Institute of Education and arrived in London in September, 1939.
 As well as her studies, she also attended lectures by Wittgenstein at Cambridge.
 The occupation of Europe during the war stopped her returning to Greece, and she offered her services to the Greek Government in exile in London, and in 1941 was appointed Director of the Ministry of Information, undertaking various activities, including BBC interviews, producing newsletters and teaching Greek to English SAS officers to be engaged in the Greek resistance movement.

 Lambridis returned to Greece in early 1945, only to be informed that her daughter, who had spent the war with family and friends, had been hit by shrapnel from a British mortar a few days earlier.
 The ambulance carrying Niki to hospital had then been bombed.
 She died on 3 Jan 1945, aged 22, an innocent victim of the Dekemvriana.
-Lambridis later published an account of her daughter's life told in parallel to contemporary Greek history entitled Nike (Victory).
+Lambridis later published an account of her daughter's life told in parallel to contemporary Greek history titled Nike (Victory).

 Lambridis remained in Greece for about a year before returning to the UK.
 While in London, she became a member of the League for Democracy in Greece and sat on the Board with ten British Labour MPs.
 As a result of her association with the League, her passport was confiscated by the Greek Government in 1947 and she remained in London for another ten years.
 During this time she continued to write, working on Nike, other fictional works, various philosophical projects and translations.